 Personal information you provide may be used for secondary purposes.
 In addition to reporting your income from UI to the Internal Revenue Service and the Wisconsin Department of Revenue, we also share information about your claim with other federal and state agencies to help them determine your eligibility or amount of benefits payable under their programs.
 Some of these programs include General Assistance, FoodShare, Wisconsin Works (W-2), Temporary Assistance for Needy Families, and Medicaid.

 UI benefit payments are taxable income under federal and state law.
 Each year, we report the UI we pay you to the Internal Revenue Service and the Wisconsin Department of Revenue.
 You can ask us to withhold state and federal taxes from your UI payments.
 For more information, see Tax Information and Withholding

-You must create a username and password before you can access online benefit services.
+You must create a username and password before you can access the claimant portal.
 Your username, password, and SSN are your security credentials and will be used to identify you and must be used when accessing your account.

 Create security credentials that you will remember but are hard for others to guess.
 We recommend that you use a unique password you do not use for other accounts.
 Do not give your security credentials to ANYONE.
 You are responsible for all claims filed and all information given to us using your security credentials.

 Sometimes fraudsters attempt to use UI scams or identity theft to commit fraud.
 For information about how to avoid scams and combat identity theft, please review UI Identity Theft and Scams.

 If you forget your username or password, do not create a new account.
 Creating a new account will only delay your access to online services.
 Change your username or password immediately by following instructions online at my.unemployment.wisconsin.gov.
 For help using online services or if you are unable to go online, call (414) 435-7069 or toll-free (844) 910-3661 during business hours.